pschatzmann/arduino-audio-tools/examples/examples-tts/streams-flite-audiokit/README.md

 - [Audio Driver](https://github.com/pschatzmann/arduino-audio-driver)
 - [FLITE](https://github.com/pschatzmann/arduino-flite)

-FLITE is quite big: you need to set the Partition Schema to Huge APP
+FLITE is quite big: you need to need to use the custom Partition Schema or RainMaker 4MB no OTA